Orpheus (film): Reception

-Orpheus is Jean Cocteau's most acclaimed cinematic work that won the International Film Critics Award at the 1950 Venice Film Festival.
+Orpheus is Jean Cocteau's most acclaimed cinematic work.
+It won the International Film Critics Award at the 1950 Venice Film Festival.

-The Encyclopedia of International Film (Lexikon des Internationalen Films) writes: “In terms of content and form, Cocteau builds on the motifs from his first film (The Blood of a Poet) and draws the viewer into an artfully crafted labyrinth of poetic symbols, mythological allusions and ironic jabs at the situation of the modern artist.
+The Lexikon des Internationalen Films ("Encyclopedia of International Film") writes: “In terms of content and form, Cocteau builds on the motifs from his first film (The Blood of a Poet) and draws the viewer into an artfully crafted labyrinth of poetic symbols, mythological allusions and ironic jabs at the situation of the modern artist.
 The astonishing cinematographic tricks, some of which arose from the playful use of technology and coincidence, have retained their charm over the decades.”

 Reclam's Film Guide states: “Cocteau plays with myths and images in a fascinating way.
 He creates a world of penumbra, of puzzles, in which mirrors become doors to the afterlife, and black-uniformed motorcyclists become messengers of death.
 The decidedly everyday, realistic images become a vehicle for mysterious allusions: Death has the same face as love, and the poet is Death's favorite.
 The unreal invades reality -- death wanders the streets of Paris; and the afterlife, with its ritual of interrogations and negotiations, appears emphatically this-worldly.
 Cocteau achieved this state of suspension of reality using entirely cinematic means.”

 In 2000, critic Roger Ebert added Orpheus to his “Great Movies” list, praising the simple but ingenious special effects: “Seeing Orpheus today is like glimpsing a cinematic realm that has passed completely from the scene.
 Films are rarely made for purely artistic reasons, experiments are discouraged, and stars as big as Marais are not cast in eccentric remakes of Greek myths.
 The story in Cocteau's hands becomes unexpectedly complex; we see that it is not simply about love, death and jealousy, but also about how art can seduce the artist away from ordinary human concerns”.

 Andrei Tarkovsky considered it a masterpiece and named it one of the 77 greatest works of cinema.
 Japanese filmmaker Akira Kurosawa also cited Orpheus as one of his 100 favorite films.

 The Morandini Dictionary gives it a poor rating; calling it a “bizarre, artificial film, acted with execrable theatricality and terribly dated”.

 An image from the film of Jean Marais reflected in a pool of water was used on the record sleeve for The Smiths' "This Charming Man".

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 8 reviews, with an average rating of 7.3/10.